OliverIgnetik/Data-Structures-Algorithms-JS/Sorting/sorting.md

 ### Instructions

 Counting sort assumes that each of the n input elements in a list has a key value ranging from 0 to k, for some integer k.
-For each element in the list, counting sort determines the number of elements that are less than it.
+For each element in the list, counting sort **determines the number of elements that are less than it**.
 Counting sort can use this information to place the element directly into the correct slot of the output array.

 Counting sort uses three lists: the input list, A[0,1,…,n], the output list, B[0,1,…,n], and a list that serves as temporary memory, C[0,1,…,k].
 Note that A and B have n slots (a slot for each element), while C contains k slots (a slot for each key value).

 Counting sort starts by going through A, and for each element A[i], it goes to the index of C that has the same value as A[i] (so it goes to C[A[i]]) and increments the value of C[A[i]] by one.
 This means that if A has seven 0’s in its list, after counting sort has gone through all n elements of A, the value at C[0] will be 7.
 Similarly, if A has two 4’s, after counting sort has gone through all of the elements of A, C[4] (using 0 indexing) will be equal to 2.
-In this step, C keeps track of how many elements in A there are that have the same value of a particular index in C. In other words, the indices of C correspond to the values of elements in A, and the values in C correspond to the total number of times that a value in A appears in A.
+In this step, **C keeps track of how many elements in A there are that have the same value of a particular index in C**.
+In other words, the indices of C correspond to the values of elements in A, and the values in C correspond to the total number of times that a value in A appears in A.

 ![Counting Sort](.\countingsort.gif)